 One of the best green tea effects is that it helps with weight loss, and amla boosts green tea here too.

 In fact, amla has been proven time and time again as an anti-obesity, lipolytic agent that can help you lose weight and feel better about yourself.
+It's also an excellent option to drink while intermittent fasting, making it a healthier choice than energy drinks or diet sodas, without the side effects of regular green tea.

 Not to mention it's rich in fiber and other key nutrients that can help you digest effectively and stay full longer.